ParasKoundal/ParasKoundal/README.md

 ### Hi there 👋🏾  welcome to my Github!
+I am a Particle Physicist working in the in the field of Cosmic-Ray Physics in <a href="https://www.w3schools.com">Visit W3Schools</a>
-I like to write in Python and I'm exploring Cloud Tech 🐍 ☁️
+ like to write in Python and I'm exploring Cloud Tech 🐍 ☁️

 <p align="center">
   <img width="400" src="https://media.giphy.com/media/26FfbM5bbhCdLANW0/giphy.gif">